 2. Is there a Bug Fix Windows Update?

-Microsoft often releases what they call “cumulative updates” where they will fix any previous bugs and also update driver information.
+Microsoft often releases what they call “cumulative updates” to fix any previous bugs and update driver information.
 So, it is worth checking to see if there are any more updates after 1909 available that you have not installed.

 3. Check the Windows Audio Service

 Is the Windows Audio Service running on your laptop?
 There is also the Audio Endpoint builder service that needs to be running as well.
-You need to open the Services window, and you can do this with the Windows+R key and then typing services.msc and hit enter.
+First, you need to open the Services window, and you can do this with the Windows+R key and then typing services.msc and hit enter.

 4. Audio Drivers